reubwn/bayestraits-wrapper/README.md

 ### get_significant_seqs_from_LR.pl

 Takes the table file result of `bayesTraitsWrapper_ML.pl` and a user-input LRStat threshold and will returns representative sequences in fasta format for each site that shows an LR > LRStat threshold.
 Currently picks simply the **longest sequence** from any significantly associated OG as the representative.
+Also prints a 1/0 matrix table of just the selected sites.
 Run without commands to see help.

 ## References